rsjain1978/iot-home-temperature-app/README.md

 - Clond the app or if you prefer to download then download it.
 - Use Mongoose CLI to build and flash it:

+## TODO

+- Modify application to allow OTA updates to WiFi & AWS IoT settings.
+- Add AWS CloudFormation scripts for automated configuration of AWS side of things to support this app.